chibiboba/JS-120/Exam Part 2/Prompts.md

     obj.prop(); //  logs { func: [Function: func] } which is obj
     ```

-  - When strict mode is enabled, the implicit execution context/ implicit `this` for regular function calls is assigned to `undefined` instead of the global object.
+- When **strict mode** is enabled,  the implicit execution context/ <u>implicit `this`</u> for <u>function calls</u> is assigned to `undefined` instead of the global object.

+  - CoderPad runs JavaScript code in *strict mode*.
+The implicit execution context for function calls is `undefined`, **not** the global object.

+  - If you wish to practice on your own system instead of on CoderPad, add `"use strict";` to the top of your JavaScript code:

     ```js
+    "use strict"; // the quotes are required

     function foo() {
       console.log(this);
     }